Blein7/gen-ai-bootcamp-2025/sentence-constructor/Meta-ai/README.md

 https://huggingface.co/meta-llama/Meta-Llama-3-70B

-Meta.ai is using llama 70B parameter
+Meta.ai is using llama 70B parameter, I am using the free version of Meta.ai

 ## Prompt guides

 https://www.llama.com/docs/how-to-guides/prompting/

 It appears llama doesnt require any special method of prompting to receive the best outcomes